hybridgroup/gdg-2019/sensor/arduino/README.md

 Button to light up the Blue LED and when you press the touch sensor respectively.

-### step7.go - Blue LED, Button, Green LED, Buzzer, Touch, Dial, OLED, MQTT
+### step7.go - Blue LED, Button, Green LED, Buzzer, Touch, Dial, MQTT

 ![Arduino](./images/step6.png)